 Hampshire Cultural Trust is a registered charity providing arts and museum services for local people and visitors to Hampshire.

-The Trust is governed by a board of eleven Trustees.
+The Trust is governed by a board of eight Trustees.

 Chair of the Trustees.
 Alan had a career in industry and was Chief Executive of six companies, including Costain; his interests are now primarily in renewable energy.